Information for women

 Blood samples:

-It is up to you whether or not you take part in the study.
-We will talk to you about the study and answer any questions you may have.
+It is up to you whether or not you take part in the trial.
+Even if you agree now, you are free to withdraw at a later date if you wish.
+We will talk to you about the trial and answer any questions you may have.
 If you agree to take part, we will ask you to sign a consent form (this may be provided online or by email).
-If you decide to take part, you will be free to withdraw at any time, without giving a reason.
-This would not affect the standard of care you receive.

 Who has reviewed the study?

-All research in the NHS is reviewed and approved by an independent group of people, called a Research Ethics Committee, to protect your interests.
-This study has been reviewed and approved by Essex Research Ethics Committee.
+All research in the NHS is looked at by an independent group of people, called a Research Ethics Committee, to protect your interests.
+This trial has been reviewed and given favourable opinion by a Research Ethics Committee.

 How will information about me be used?

-Researchers at the Nottingham Clinical Trials Unit (part of the University of Nottingham) will need to use information from you and your medical records for this study.
-This information will include your initials, NHS number (CHI number if you are living in Scotland), name and contact details.
-The researchers will use this information to do the research or to check your records to make sure that the research is being done properly.
+This information will include your (initials, NHS/CHI number, name, contact details).
+People will use this information to do the research or to check your records to make sure that the research is being done properly.

-People who do not need to know who you are will not be able to see your name or contact details, your data will have a code number instead.
-All information about you will be kept safe and secure.
+People who do not need to know who you are will not be able to see your name or contact details.
+Your data will have a code number instead.

 You can find out more about how we use your information: